enright/liftA-game/README.md

 const eventPropertyA = liftaNode.eventPropertyA;
 ```

-## Some things to note about the code above:

 We create a number of different kinds of arrows and them combine then into a single arrow - a single function.
 Examples are:

 ### A countdown arrow which listens to a tick, decreases a counter, and messages the client